mustufajp/Harry-Potter-Sorting-Hat/README.md

 - Although we explored different models such as random forest and decision trees, the results were subpar, likely due to the limited data available for houses other than Gryffindor.

 **Future Considerations:**
-- Collecting more diverse data sources to balance the representation of traits across all Hogwarts houses.
 - Experimenting with advanced natural language processing techniques and neural network architectures to improve the accuracy and robustness of the sorting model.
 - Enhancing the user interface of the sorting quiz and integrating additional interactive features for a richer user experience.